Rightpoint/UniversalFontComponents/README.md

 # UniversalFontComponents

-*UniversalFontComponents* is a library that allows you to set a custom font from xml for all your TextViews so that your fonts are consistent across different versions of Android.
+*UniversalFontComponents* is a library that allows you to set a custom font in xml for all your TextViews.
+You can also set a library-provided Roboto font  so that your fonts are consistent across different versions of Android.

 ## Usage
-Before you can use the universal font components, you have to initialize the FontMap.
-FontMap keeps a collection of the built-in Roboto fonts mapped to enum values as well as a collection of custom fonts mapped to asset path names for faster loading.
+First, you have to initialize the FontMap.
+FontMap loads pre-built fonts into your app.

 In your Application's onCreate method, call